ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value the URI of the certificate of the Client.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT3).

+* 'control_path', with value the URI path of a resource at the Client, encoded as a CBOR text string.
+This resource is intended to be accessible for the KDC to send request messages to the Client, such as for individual provisioning of new keying material when performing a group rekeying.

 The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace-groupcomm+cbor format, e.g. it could send back “pub_key_enc” set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).